1. Purpose

 All records relating to a Colleague raising a concern in accordance with this policy must be kept in accordance with the Records Management Policy.

-This Policy sets out what we expect from Colleagues to comply with applicable law.
+This Policy sets out what we expect from you to comply with applicable law.

 All identified breaches of this policy must be reported via the Risk Incident Portal on the Bank’s Intranet.
 Breaches will be assessed by the Policy Owner to determine the further action required and may include disciplinary action in accordance with the Bank’s Disciplinary Policy.